 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ralph Lauren Corporation reported total greenhouse gas emissions of approximately 1,317,348,000 kg CO2e, which includes Scope 1 emissions of about 12,206,000 kg CO2e, Scope 2 emissions of approximately 62,381,000 kg CO2e, and significant Scope 3 emissions totalling around 1,242,761,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1, 2, and 3 greenhouse gas emissions by 30% by FY 2030, using FY 2020 as the baseline year.
-Additionally, Ralph Lauren plans to increase its annual sourcing of renewable electricity from 2% in FY 2020 to 100% by FY 2025.
-This commitment aligns with the Science Based Targets initiative (SBTi) and reflects the company's dedication to achieving net-zero emissions by 2050.
+In 2023, Ralph Lauren Corporation reported total greenhouse gas (GHG) emissions of approximately 1,317,348,000 kg CO2e, with emissions distributed across various scopes: 12,206,000 kg CO2e (Scope 1), 62,381,000 kg CO2e (Scope 2), and 1,242,761,000 kg CO2e (Scope 3).
+The company has set ambitious climate commitments, aiming to reduce absolute GHG emissions by 30% across all scopes by 2030, using a fiscal year 2020 baseline.
+Additionally, Ralph Lauren plans to increase its sourcing of renewable electricity from 2% in FY 2020 to 100% by FY 2025.
+These targets have been approved by the Science Based Targets initiative (SBTi), aligning with the goal to limit global warming to 1.5°C. The company is committed to achieving net-zero emissions by 2050, further demonstrating its dedication to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents